-The 2023-24 Edition of the Medical Group - Commercial Report Card and Total Cost of Care measure and rating are published in Spring 2024.
-This Report Card uses clinical care and patient experience ratings data reported in Reporting Year (RY) 2024 for performance in Measurement Year (MY) 2022.
+The 2024-25 Edition of the Medical Group - Commercial Report Card and Total Cost of Care measure and rating are published in Spring 2025.
+This Report Card uses clinical care and patient experience ratings data reported in Reporting Year (RY) 2024 for performance in Measurement Year (MY) 2023.
 The data source for Total Cost of Care rating and measure addressed in this document is the IHA AMP Commercial HMO program's medical group total cost of care data, called Total Cost of Care.

-The Medical Group Report Card also relies on additional sources for clinical quality and patient experience data:
+The Medical Group Report Card also relies on additional sources for clinical quality and patient experience data (methodology descriptions in separate documents):

-1. The IHA AMP Commercial HMO program's medical group clinical performance data (Methodology Description in a separate document).
+1. The IHA AMP Commercial HMO program's medical group clinical performance data.